 I love how our chalk pastel Christmas trees turned out!
 My 9-year-old daughter loves the way hers looks and has it displayed in her room.

 This is such a great Christmas art project that younger kids, as well as older kids and tweens, will love to do!
+Take a look at our collection of creative Christmas arts and crafts for more fun ideas!

 If you are looking for more art projects to try, take a look at our ultimate collection of amazing art projects for kids!